Miss Universe Malaysia: Winners

-The oldest woman to win Miss Universe Malaysia is Miss Universe Malaysia 2011, Deborah Henry of Kuala Lumpur, at 26 years old.
-Maznah Ali, of Johor, the first runner-up in Miss Malaysia 1967 and the titleholder of Miss Malaysia 1968 was the first to ever compete in two international pageants on the same year: Miss Universe and Miss International.
+The oldest woman to win, was Miss Universe Malaysia 2011, Deborah Henry of Kuala Lumpur, at 26 years old.
+Maznah Ali, of Johor, the first runner-up in Miss Malaysia 1967 and the titleholder of Miss Malaysia 1968 was the first to compete in two international pageants on the same year: Miss Universe and Miss International.
 The tallest Miss Universe Malaysia is Miss Universe Malaysia 2004, Andrea Fonseka, of Penang at 6 feet and 0 inch (183 cm).

-The first Malay winner to ever win the title was Nik Azizah Nik Yahya of Kelantan in 1963; the first Eurasian winner was Angela Filmer of Selangor in 1964; the first Hispanic winner was Patricia Augustus of Penang in 1965; the first Chinese winner was Helen Lee of Perak in 1966; the first Siamese winner was Monkam Siprasome of Kedah in 1967; the first Caucasian winner was Yvette Batterman of Selangor in 1971; the first Indian winner was Lucy Narayanasamy of Selangor in 1993; and the first Indigenous winner was Francisca Luhong James of Sarawak in 2020.
+The first Malay winner to win the title was Nik Azizah Nik Yahya of Kelantan in 1963; the first Eurasian winner was Angela Filmer of Selangor in 1964; the first Hispanic winner was Patricia Augustus of Penang in 1965; the first Chinese winner was Helen Lee of Perak in 1966; the first Siamese winner was Monkam Siprasome of Kedah in 1967; the first Caucasian winner was Yvette Batterman of Selangor in 1971; the first Indian winner was Lucy Narayanasamy of Selangor in 1993; and the first Indigenous winner was Francisca Luhong James of Sarawak in 2020.